Calorion/syleria/src/site/notes/Garden/Obsidian Clipper Readme.md

 - [ ] Evernote formatting is not as good as it could be.
 The current method should be redone using XML parsing
 - [ ] Clips cannot be saved to nested folders
 	- There's a workaround: You can choose “\*New Folder\*” and enter whatever path you want, whether it already exists or not, and the file will be saved there.
 Cumbersome, but effective
-- [x] Will leave colons in titles in `title:` field in frontmatter, which causes YAML errors
+- [ ] Will leave colons in titles in `title:` field in frontmatter, which causes YAML errors
-	- Fix by putting single quotes around titles
+	- [ ] Fix by putting single quotes around titles
 - [x] YAML multiline tags have two spaces before the hyphen, whereas this Shortcut uses only one.
+	- [ ] Unfixed this one, for compatibility with Frontmatter Tag Suggest
+		- [ ] On that note, recommend useful plugins, like that one, to use with this shortcut?
 - [ ] If you leave a comment on a clip, and the Shortcut subsequently fails for some reason, the comment is lost.
 	- The easiest way to fix this is to move the Get Contents action to before this step, but that contradicts my wish to have the input happen before the time-consuming parts of the shortcut.
 I wonder if I could fix this by saving the comment to disk, deleting it if the Shortcut completes, and reloading it if they try the same site (or whatever) again
 - [ ] Probably fails on non-tweet Twitter links